Direct Metal Laser Sintering & Selective Laser Melting

 There are different ways to carry out additive manufacturing but one of the most popular is a method known as the selective laser sintering process or melting.

-How the selective laser sintering process works
+How does the selective laser sintering process work?

 To create a product with a Laser sintering machine, the design first needs to be generated using CAD software which provides a 3D image ready for use.
 The file must first be converted into an .STL format (abbreviation for stereolithography) as this the type of file which can be read and interpreted by the selective Laser sintering machine.